DANTECAPOEIRA18/covid-app/README.md

 3. [Installation](#installation)
 ### General Info
 ***
-This Project was made to test and dummyapi and build a blog
+This Project was made to build a Covid app statistics and register users.
 ## Technologies
 ***
 A list of technologies used within the project: